 Enable much needed BIOS settings:

-Above4GDecoding: This allows devices to use memory regions above 4GB meaning macOS will have more room to fit, can be problematic on X99, X299 so recommended to disable for them.
+Above4GDecoding: This allows devices to use memory regions above 4GB meaning macOS will have more room to fit, can be problematic on some X99, X299 so recommended to test with and without.

 Boot Options -> Windows8.1/10 mode: This will make sure no old legacy garbage is loaded.
 Fun fact,